ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

  - On tablet and mobile, there is a burger menu which allows the user to get around the site.

- - Clicking the kitchen craft name logo takes the user to the homepage.
+ - Clicking the Kitchen Craft name logo takes the user to the homepage.

 > As a user, I want to be able to see what kitchen products are for sale and how much they are.

- - Navigating to the products page takes the user to a page displaying product names, images, description and pricing.
+ - Navigating to the products page takes the user to a page displaying product names, images, descriptions and pricing.

 > As a user, I want to be able to see all the community shared recipes.